T04E - IRC

 RATES

-In the case of small or medium-sized companies and small-mid-cap companies there will be an additional reduction from 17% to 16% in 2025 on the first €50,000 of taxable income (this will be 15% in 2026) and is expected to reach 12.5% in three years.
-For Madeira and the Azores this is 11,2% (previously 11.9%) in 2025.
+In the case of small or medium-sized companies and small-mid-cap companies there will be an additional reduction to 15% in 2026 on the first €50,000 of taxable income.
+The remaining income is taxed at the general rate (19% in 2026, etc.).
+For Madeira this is 10,5% and the Azores 8.75% in 2026 on the first €50.000.

-Check with your accountant to know if your SME classifies as Startup and if you are eligible
+Check with your accountant to know if your SME classifies as Startup and if you are eligible.

-Madeira International Business Centre (MIBC)/ Zona Franca de Madeira
+Madeira Free Trade Zone/Zona Franca de Madeira

 Companies that set up offshore in the Madeira Free Trade Zone need to get information about the IRC rate of the Autonomous Region with the company accountant for more information and entitlements.
-The current regime with reduced rate of 5% is approved until 2028, but the preferential regime may not be granted for new entrants after 2026.

 Company vehicles

-In 2025: 8% for vehicles up to €37,500 (2.5% plug-in hybrids or natural gas)
+• 8% for vehicles up to €37,500 (2.5% plug-in hybrids or natural gas)

-In 2025: 25% for vehicles between €37,500 - €45,000 (7.5% plug-in hybrids or natural gas)
+• 25% for vehicles between €37,500 - €45,000 (7.5% plug-in hybrids or natural gas)

-In 2025: 32% for vehicles over €45,000 (15% plug-in hybrids or natural gas)
+• 32% for vehicles over €45,000 (15% plug-in hybrids or natural gas)

 Electric vehicles